StreetScout

 Where is Bellerive?

-Bellerive is a suburb of Tasmania, Australia.
+Bellerive is a suburb of Tasmania, Australia, in the Clarence local government area.

 What is the population of Bellerive?